Joe0x7F/LMT87/README.md

 I used 9 different LMT87s to acquire the data.
 102 different data points were used to determine the characteristic equation.

-# Another good Temperature sensor:
+# Another good analog temperature sensor:

 https://github.com/Joe0x7F/MCP9701A